 By 6 week after baby you bleeding should be stopped.
 If you start to notice an increase in minimal, or average bleeding, it’s most likely the return of your period.
-If you are exclusively breastfeeding your period may be delayed due to increased hormones.
+When you exclusively breastfeed, your period may be delayed, due to increased hormones.
 If any problems persist at this time contact your health care provider for advice.

 Factors Affecting Bleeding

 Your hormones will remain at higher levels when your breastfeed.
-This helps to control your bleeding and tail it off at a more natural rate.
-You may feel your tummy tightening, or pains as you feed you baby.
+This helps to control your bleeding, and tail it off at a more natural rate.
+You may feel your tummy tightening, or pains as you feed your baby.
 Breastfeeding helps your uterus to contract and can cause small gushes of blood.
 This should settle after you have finished feeding.

 You’ll want to start getting out and about when you feel ready.
 This is usually a few days after birth and you’ve had plenty of rest.
 You may notice an increase in bleeding after you’ve been more active.
 If you notice a heavier loss consider if you’ve been out walling with the pram, upstairs or lifting the car seat.
 As long as the loss is not bright red and begins to settle then this is normal.

-You may have experienced some problem I the third stage which can affect your bleeding.
+You may have experienced some problems in the third stage of labor, which can affect your bleeding.
 Usually these can make you bleed longer or cause more clotting.
-Longer recovery times usually occur in women who had:
+Longer recovery times usually occur in women who had an:

 - Incomplete placenta